Welcome To The Family, Satou

 Satou understands that with great success comes great responsibility.
 Her track record shows that she’s ready to change the game and the world.
 Welcome to the family, Satou.

 How does it feel to be a member of the Jordan Brand family?

 It feels amazing.
 It means everything to me as a basketball player.
 When I first heard that there was interest, it was obviously mutual, and I was so excited.
 It’s a dope brand that shows what family means on and off the court.
 The brand comes with a lot of swag, from MJ to the greatness of this sport, in general.

 You’ve grown up and developed your game globally.
 How has your love of basketball evolved while playing and living in Germany, Turkey and the U.S.?

 With each year that passes, I develop an even deeper feeling of gratitude.
-I don’t take any of these opportunities for granted.
+I don’t take any of these accomplishments for granted.
 Basketball has opened so many doors for me.
 Every time I’m in a new country, I just think, “Wow, basketball has done this for me.”
 It’s connected me with different people all around the world.
 My love for the game runs deeper and deeper each year that I play.

 Growing up, how did you embrace your identity, despite being one of the only girls on your early teams, and a lot of times, one of the only Black players, too?

 By always staying true to myself.
 As the only girl on the boys’ team, it can get really rough, but you just fight through it.
 You have to be proud to be a girl.
 I loved being the best one on the boys’ team.
 I would talk trash like, “Hey, you can’t guard me!”
 [Laughs]